Search this site

 Costa Rica is world renown for its gorgeous beaches and warm tropical waters.
 With the exception of major holidays, beaches are uncrowded and often completely empty.
 There is no traffic or long lines to find a parking spot.
 Just pull off the road and park directly next to the beach.
 In many cases, just walk a few feet and you are ready to relax in the surf and sun.

-After being here for awhile, the one thing that surprised me, as compared to what I was used to in Southern California, are the big tidal swings, in the range of 6 to 10 feet.
-On a shallow beach this often times uncovers rocky points and sand bars making fun to wade far out without being in deep water.
+After being here for awhile, the one thing that surprised me, as compared to what I was used to in Southern California, are the big tidal swings of up to 10 feet.
+On a shallow beach this often times uncovers rocky points and sand bars making it fun to walk far out without being in deep water.

 The Guanacaste province, located in the Pacific Northwest portion of Costa Rica, is one of the driest and sunniest areas in the entire country.
 It is also the home of several stunning and beautiful beaches.
 Combine this with the hot weather, and all year long 80-86F water temperature, turns Guanacaste into a beach lovers paradise.

-Just up the road from Playa Conchal is Playa Flamingo, the only true, white sand beach in Costa Rica, It gets its name from when the sunsets with vibrant red, orange and purple colors that casts a pink tint on the sand.
+Just up the road from Playa Conchal is Playa Flamingo, one of the few white sand beach in Costa Rica, It gets its name from when the sunsets with vibrant red, orange and purple colors that casts a pink tint on the sand.
+Read more.

 Brasilito Beach is about 1 1/2 miles long and is completely different than its neighbors, Conchal to the south and Flamingo to the North.
 The water is not as clear next to the beach and the sand is surprisingly dark and soft but not sticky, as some sand is.
 The water gets clearer as you approach the north and Flamingo point due to the smaller surf and protection from a small island.
 This is a great beach for a long walk.